Home

 “Using our Met One Laser Particle Counter, the IQ Air tested at zero particle exhaust at .3 micron.
 That's 100% efficiency!”

-Reviewboard's current (March 2009) review gives the HealthPro Plus HEPA five of five stars.
+Reviewboard's March 2009 review gives the HealthPro Plus HEPA five of five stars.

 Air-purifiers-america.com tests the products it sells, and ranked IQAirs at the top, citing "99% of particles removed."